Audio (Signal, TimeData, FrequencyData)#

 freq_raw

-Return the frequency domain data without normalization.
+Return or set the frequency domain data without normalization.

 frequencies